-Pleasant circular walk with some geology Pitlochry Dam, Scotland.
+Pleasant circular walk, Pitlochry Dam, Scotland.

 Map with geological shading from BGS showing the dam dividing the loch and river.
 The footbridge can be seen on the right hand side near Pitlochry festival theatre.